Beacons

 FieldDefaultDescription

-channel Radio channel to transmit on
+channel Radio channel to transmit on.
+Not required when Send to is APRS-IS only.

 callsign Source callsign (e.g., N0CALL-5)

-destination APGRWF Destination address (identifies software)
+destination APGRWO Destination address (identifies software)

 path WIDE1-1 Digipeater path